Jul 10, 2021 | 3 Steps To Find Your Edge in the Job Market: On The Ontology of Value Model.

 Figure 2 Your professional fingerprint (or, professional ID).
 To effectively self-navigate in the job market, you need to build your self-knowledge on three pillars: (1) Your profile as a value builder.
 (2) The knowledge about the working environments (a.k.a. tribes) where you fit best given your work style, personality, and values.
 (3) Your core competencies.

 Creating your professional fingerprint is the best way to start crafting the career of your dreams.
-This self-awareness will help you make the right career choices and self-navigate towards the roles and the environments where you will flourish, using your natural potential.
+This self-awareness will help you make the right career choices and self-navigate towards the roles and the environments where you will flourish and you will realize your professional development plan using your natural potential.

 * * *